Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 7.6 K/9, the second-worst in MLB.

-- The Cardinals have a 4.72 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.71).

-- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).
+- The Cardinals surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson (5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched) makes the start for the Cardinals, his ninth of the season.

-- The lefty last appeared on Wednesday against the Milwaukee Brewers, when he went five innings, allowing four earned runs while giving up five hits.
+- The righty last appeared on Saturday against the San Diego Padres, when he tossed six innings, allowing two earned runs while giving up nine hits.

-- The 25-year-old has an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .272 batting average against him.
+- The 29-year-old has put up an ERA of 4.95, with 5 strikeouts per nine innings, in 17 games this season.
+Opponents have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.